rosekamallove/rosekamal.love/posts/4-evaluating-startup-ideas.md

 But don't feel like you have to build things that will become startups.
 That's premature optimization.
 Just build things.
 Preferably with other students.

 ### The unsexy startup & schlep blindness
+When we come across ideas for a startup, we naturally ignore the ones that lie in the following two categories:
+- The unsexy startup
+- And, the hard AF startup

+Some problems are so hard to solve, or rather we are so fearful of solving them that we deliberately ignore these types of ideas.
+This is called [Schlep Blindness](http://www.paulgraham.com/schlep.html)

+An example would be Stripe.
+Thousands of programmers were in a position to see this idea; thousands of programmers knew how painful it was to process payments before Stripe.
+But when they looked for startup ideas they didn't see this one, because unconsciously they shrank from having to deal with payments.
+And dealing with payments is a schlep for Stripe, but not an intolerable one.
+In fact, they might have had net less pain; because the fear of dealing with payments kept most people away from this idea, Stripe has had comparatively smooth sailing in other areas that are sometimes painful, they might have had less pain; because the fear of dealing with payments kept most people away from this idea, Stripe has had comparatively smooth sailing in other sometimes painful areas like user acquisition.
+They didn't have to try very hard to make themselves heard by users, because users were desperately waiting for what they were building.

+The unsexy startups are similar to this but instead of fearing the ideas we despise them.
+Turning off the schlep filter is more important than turning off the unsexy filter because the schlep filter is more likely to be an illusion.
+And even to a degree it isn't, it's a worse form of self-indulgence.

+The unsexy filter, while still a source of error, is not as entirely useless as the schlep filter.
+If you're at the leading edge of a field that's changing rapidly, your ideas about what's sexy will be somewhat correlated with what's valuable in practice.
+Particularly as you get older and more experienced.
+Plus if you find an idea sexy, you'll work on it more enthusiastically.

 ## Evaluating the Idea

-In order to evaluate any startup ideas, a simple way to do so is to answer a set of questions that'll help you not only understand the customer needs, if the problem is a good problem but also if you are the right person to do so.
+To evaluate any startup ideas, a simple way to do so is to answer a set of questions that'll help you understand the customer's needs if the problem is good, and if you are the right person to do so.

 So, I blatantly copied this set of questions from YC's Startup School and listed them below.
 I have been working on answering them on my idea and if you want to evaluate yours, try answering these questions: